Bisonai/orakl-demo-flip-coin/README.md

 ## Docker

-Ensure your Docker service is installed and running on your local machine.
+Ensure Docker service is installed and running on your local machine.

 ```shell
 brew install docker